rrameshbtech/axios-token-refresher/README.md

 });

 /*
-This functions fetches the new authorization token & returns the Promise This function will be called by refresher to get new token whenever the existing token is expired.
+This function fetches the new authorization token & returns the Promise This function will be called by refresher to get new token whenever the existing token is expired.
 */